javiersoriano/sentinelascode/Scripts/README.md

 # Scripts

-## Alert Rules deployment script (CreateAnalyticsRulesAPI.ps1)
+## Analytics Rules deployment script (CreateAnalyticsRules.ps1) - NEW

 Reads the config file in the AnalyticsRules folder and deploys its contents to a specific environment.
 The script will detect if the alert is brand new and needs to be created or if the alert is already active and just needs to be updated.
-Currently this script doesn't support attaching a playbook to an alert rule.
+The script also supports attaching a playbook to the rule.

 ### Syntax

-`CreateAnalyticsRulesAPI.ps1 -TenantId <String> -ClientId <String> -ClientSecret <String> -SubscriptionId <String> -ResourceGroup <String> -Workspace <String> -RulesFile <String>`
+`CreateAnalyticsRules.ps1 -Workspace <String> -RulesFile <String>`

 ## Hunting Rules deployment script (CreateHuntingRulesAPI.ps1)